 - Title page and abstract: including research area, all contact information, and advisor’s name and affiliation, abstract of 300 words or less outlining major objectives and rationale of research program

-- Introduction: providing a clear background of need for the research project and justification, any specific hypotheses or objectives.
+- Introduction: providing a clear background of need for the research project and justification, any specific hypotheses or objectives, and description of how fellowship funds will be used.

 - Preliminary or anticipated results